 Hello!
 We are so glad you are able to come along with us on our second day of touring the Black Hills.
 We have a big day planned and hope you are up for the journey.

-Our first stop is to Thunderhead Underground Falls.
+Thunderhead Underground Falls.
 You should take a few minutes and visit their website.
 They have a history page that is fascinating!

 Hope you don't mind, but we want to stop for a picture here with the train.